LimeProgramming/ExportResoniteToJson/README.md

 ## What does this actually do?
 It injects additional json, bson, 7zbson, and lz4bson options into the export dialog and restores importing json file into the game.

-## Issues
+## Known Issues
-The export window is too small.
+The export window in Resonite is too small.
 If someone can be bothered to fix that, that would be great.
+I remember having to do special handling for Local mod support and I don't remember what it is, so might be broken, I don't know